cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     of file").
 Afterwards click "OK" and from now on ".flv" files will be opened with the correct player.

-- The self-contained program AES-Tool can create self-extracting programs.
-So you can encrypt any file with the AES algorithm.
+- AES-Tool:
-  A self-extracting archive may not be bigger as 4 GB.
-But if you one create the encrypted AES file the original file maybe significantly larger than 4 GB.
+  - To store a file in an encrypted manner as an self-extracting archive the file may not be bigger than 4 GB.
+  - But if just create the purely encrypted AES file without self-extracting code then the original file maybe significantly larger than 4 GB.

-  Please keep in mind, that the output of the stand-alone AES-Tool is not identical with the output you get within CrypTool, using the menu item sequence "Crypt/Decrypt \ Symmetric (modern) \ Rijndael (AES)"  (even if you create a file with has the extension "aes").
+  Please keep in mind, that the output of the stand-alone AES-Tool is not identical with the output you get within CrypTool, using the menu item sequence "Crypt/Decrypt \ Symmetric (modern) \
+  Rijndael (AES)"  (even if you create a file with has the extension "aes").
 CrypTool itself currently uses a fixed IV (0), which is not stored.
-AES-Tool uses a random IV, which is appended together with the file name to the end of the encrypted data.
+AES-Tool uses a random IV, which is appended together with the file name to the end of the encrypted data. xxxxxxxxxxxx

 3.6.
 Using certificates and keys created with older CrypTool versions
      ----------------------------------------------------------------
-Please see chapter 4.1, describing this when doing the installation.
+Please see chapter 4.3, describing this when doing the installation.